 Drinking water directly from a river, dam, lake, pond, stream, canal or irrigation canal

 Note: Improved drinking water sources are those that have the potential to deliver safe water by nature of their design and construction, and include: piped water, boreholes or tubewells, protected dug wells, protected springs, rainwater, and packaged or delivered water

 Monitoring SDG targets related to drinking water

 The JMP 2017 Thematic Report on Safely Managed Drinking Water considers the implications of SDG target 6.1, 'By 2030, achieve universal and equitable access to safe and affordable drinking water for all' and outlines JMP plans for enhanced monitoring of drinking water during the SDG period.

 Household surveys and censuses remain the primary source of information on the different types of facilities used by the population but information on service levels is also collected from administrative sources and regulators (see Data Sources).

 The existing JMP core questions for household surveys have been widely used in national household surveys and censuses worldwide and have contributed to improvements in the quality and comparability of data collected over the past decade.
 The JMP has worked closely with international household survey programmes to develop new questions and indicators for enhanced monitoring of drinking water services.

 The JMP has collaborated with the UNICEF Multiple Indicator Cluster Survey (MICS) programme to pilot and field test new questions that address drinking water availability and quality.
-The sixth round of MICS surveys includes a standardized module for direct testing of drinking water quality.
+The sixth and seventh rounds of MICS surveys includes a standardized module for direct testing of drinking water quality.

 In order to monitor safely managed drinking water services, the JMP increasingly draws on a wider range of administrative data sources, including regulatory data..
 In recent years the JMP has worked with the regional association of drinking water regulators in Eastern and Southern Africa (ESAWAS) and collected valuable data from the European Union’s Urban Waste Water Treatment Directive.
 The JMP also worked with the World Bank’s IB-NET programme to integrate new SDG related information in the latest round of IB-NET data collection.